Viktor Medvedchuk

 Prior to being deported from Ukraine, Medvedchuk was elected as People's Deputy of Ukraine on 29 August 2019.
 He served as the chairman of the pro-Russian political organization Ukrainian Choice from 2018 to 2022.
 He is an opponent of Ukraine joining the European Union.

 From 1997 to 2002 Medvedchuk was a member of the Verkhovna Rada (Ukrainian parliament).
 Medvedchuk served between 2002 and 2005 as chief of staff to then Ukrainian president Leonid Kuchma.
 After this he was absent from national politics until 2018.
 In November 2018, Medvedchuk was elected chairman of the political council of the political party For Life, which later merged into the Opposition Platform — For Life party.
 In the 2019 Ukrainian parliamentary election, the party won 37 seats on the nationwide party list and six constituency seats.
 As he placed third on the 2019 election list of Opposition Platform — For Life, Medvedchuk was elected to the Verkhovna Rada.

 On 19 February 2021, the National Security and Defense Council of Ukraine included Medvedchuk and his wife, Oksana Marchenko, on the Ukrainian sanctions list, due to alleged financing of terrorism.
 On 11 May 2021, the Prosecutor General of Ukraine accused Medvedchuk of treason and attempted looting of national resources in Crimea (which had been annexed by Russia but remains internationally recognised as Ukrainian).
 Medvedchuk's house arrest started on 13 May 2021.
 Medvedchuk escaped this house arrest on 28 February 2022, four days after the 2022 Russian invasion of Ukraine and went missing.
 On 8 March 2022 he was removed from the post of co-chairman of Opposition Platform — For Life.
 On 12 April 2022 Medvedchuk was arrested by the Security Service of Ukraine (SBU).
 On 21 September 2022, Medvedchuk (together with 55 Russian prisoners of war) was exchanged for 215 Ukrainian POWs from the Siege of Mariupol.

-On 13 January 2023 Ukraine’s parliament stripped Medvedchuk of his position as a people’s deputy.
+On 13 January 2023, the Verkhovna Rada stripped Medvedchuk of his position as a people's deputy.